Microbial cooperation: Altruism

 Natural selection normally favors a gene if it increases reproduction, because the offspring share copies of that gene.
 However, a gene can also be favored if it aids other relatives, who also share copies.
 Therefore, by helping a close relative reproduce, an individual is still passing on its own genes to the next generation, albeit indirectly.
 Hamilton pointed out that kin selection could occur via two mechanisms: (a) kin discrimination, when cooperation is preferentially directed toward relatives, and (b) limited dispersal (population viscosity), which keeps relatives in spatial proximity to one another, allowing cooperation to be directed indiscriminately toward all neighbors (who tend to be relatives).
 In microbial systems, these two mechanisms are equally important.
 For example, most microbial populations often begin from a small number of colonizers.
 Because most microbes reproduce asexually, close genetic relatives will surround cells as the population grows.
 These clonal populations often result in an extremely high density, especially in terrestrial systems.
-Therefore, the probability that a cells altruistic behavior will benefit a close relative is extremely high.
+Therefore, the probability that a cell's altruistic behavior will benefit a close relative is extremely high.

 While altruistic behaviors are most common between individuals with high genetic relatedness, it is not completely necessary.
 Altruistic behaviors can also be evolutionarily beneficial if the cooperation is directed towards individuals who share the gene of interest, regardless of whether this is due to coancestry or some other mechanism.
 An example of this is known as the "green beard" mechanism, and requires a single gene (or a number of tightly linked genes) that both causes the cooperative behavior and can be recognized by other individuals due to a distinctive phenotypic marker, such as a green beard.